ziyexiaohei/cse15l-lab-reports/lab3.md

 * This command will list all the directroy that has a size equal to 0 byte, which is empty, but thats not true.
 From this example we can see that the `-size` does not work on directory, it cannot filtering directories by their size, it can only do that with files; Therefore, this expression is not useful.

 * source: https://kb.iu.edu/d/admm
-4.`-mtime`: This expression allow user to find file or directory that got modified at the specified time, takes day as unit.
+4. `-mtime`: This expression allow user to find file or directory that got modified at the specified time, takes day as unit.

 * `find -type f -mtime -7` on file
 ```